-Specifically selected by the SAFE Design Council as the first Accredited firm to provide SAFE Design Consulting services based on the firm’s exceptional leadership, impeccable national reputation, and unique professional capacity.
+Lions Gate Risk Management Group was specifically selected by the SAFE Design Council as the first Accredited firm to provide SAFE Design Consulting services based on the firm’s exceptional leadership, impeccable national reputation, and unique professional capacity.

 The SAFE Design Standard® (Security Achieved through Functional Environmental Design) includes the foundational elements of CPTED and builds on them.
 SAFE Design acknowledges that CPTED has changed little since the 1970’s and has refreshed and updated the approach.

-Crime reduction through design Is most aptly achieved when applied in a systematic manner by educated professionals who understand the interaction between the physical, social, and designed environments –– safeguarding against overt fortification and unnecessary security features.
+Crime reduction through design Is most aptly achieved when applied in a systematic manner by educated professionals who understand the interaction between the physical, social, and designed environments – safeguarding against overt fortification and unnecessary security features.

 The SAFE Design Standard is primarily aimed at reducing crime through functional planning, landscape architecture, architecture, engineering, interior design, and space programming at the design stage, before plans morph into structures or completed spaces.

 The SAFE Design Standard is no less viable when it is directed to reducing crime risk through design for existing structures.